Staff & Steering Committee

 Kevin joined the Steering Committee in the fall of 2020 and is the Executive Director of the Rutland Housing Authority and Housing Initiatives Inc., providers of affordable housing solutions and high quality resident services to the Rutland community.
 He has worked for non-profit health and housing organizations for nearly 30 years, including positions with the American Cancer Society and Visiting Nurse Association & Hospice of the Southwest Region (VNAHSR).
 While at VNAHSR he helped establish Rutland Health Services and the Rutland Health Foundation, where he served as their first Executive Director.

-Marion Major, At Large Member
+Martin Hahn, At Large Member

 Owiso Makuku, At Large Member